Tools | By Duncan Haughey | Read time minutes

-PEST is a strategic planning tool used to evaluate the impact political, economic, social, and technological factors might have on a project.
+PEST is a strategic planning tool used to evaluate the impact of political, economic, social, and technological factors on a project.
 It involves an organisation considering the external environment before starting a project.

-The PEST analysis is an important part of the project planning process:
+The PEST analysis is an essential part of the project planning process:

-- Political factors include areas such as tax policy, employment laws, environmental regulation, trade restrictions and tariffs and political stability.
+- Political factors include tax policy, employment laws, environmental regulation, trade restrictions, tariffs, and political stability.

 - Economic factors are economic growth, interest rates, exchange rates and inflation rate.

 - Social factors look at the cultural aspects and include health consciousness, population growth rate, age distribution, career attitudes and emphasis on safety.